With natural ingredients and good habits, those pimples will be the least of your worries.

 This oil-free formula lessens the chances of spreading further bacteria infection.
 Antioxidants in reishi mushroom help promote your skin’s natural healing process.
 Witch hazel and rose water tighten pores to help keep the skin around your mouth balanced and clarified.

 We get it, it’s tempting to pop those pimples, but you’re better off not touching them at all with your fingers.
 Who knows what kind of grease or bacteria could be lurking on your fingertips or under your nails.
 You can satisfy your urge by spot-treating them with specific formulas that were designed to help zap those little buggers.
+We recommend applying these treatments with clean cotton swabs to avoid further infection.

 Image credit: Acure